DefinitelyTyped/DefinitelyTyped/README.md

 ## Verifying

-Test your changes by running `npm run lint package-name` where `package-name` is the name of your package.
+Test your changes by running `npm test package-name` where `package-name` is the name of your package.

-This script uses [dtslint](https://github.com/Microsoft/dtslint) to run the TypeScript compiler against your dts files.
+This script uses [dtslint](https://github.com/microsoft/dtslint) to run the TypeScript compiler against your dts files.

 ## FAQ

 #### What exactly is the relationship between this repository and the `@types` packages on NPM?

-The `master` branch is automatically published to the `@types` scope on NPM thanks to [types-publisher](https://github.com/Microsoft/types-publisher).
+The `master` branch is automatically published to the `@types` scope on NPM thanks to [types-publisher](https://github.com/microsoft/DefinitelyTyped-tools).

 #### I've submitted a pull request.
 How long until it is merged?